 Students of his include Marin Alsop (Music Director Baltimore Symphony and Cabrillo Festival), Antonio Pappano (Music Director Royal Opera Covent Garden and Orchestra Nazionale di Santa Cecilia), Bobby McFerrin, Yakov Kreizberg (First Prize Stokovsky Competition Winner, Music Director Netherlands Philharmonic and Principal Guest Conductor Vienna Symphony Orchestra), Rico Saccani (First Prize Karajan Competition Winner and Music Director Budapest Philharmonic Orchestra), Carl St. Clair (Music Director Komische Oper Berlin and Pacific Symphony Orchestra), Bundit Ungransee (Co-First Prize Winner Lorin Maazel Conducting competition and Principal Guest Conductor Seoul Philharmonic Orchestra), Mark Gibson (Orchestra and Opera Director of Cincinnati Conservatory), Jun Märkl (Music Director Lyon National Symphony Orchestra), Ben Loeb (Director International Workshop and Festival) and more.

-At present Gustav Meier Music is Director of the Greater Bridgeport Symphony Orchestra and is on the faculty of the Peabody Conservatory.
 Mr. Meier has received Honory Doctorate Degrees from Fairfield University, Kalamazoo College and Michigan State University and has been awarded with the Ditson Prize for his commitment to American Music.
 He is also the recipient of the Harvard Luise Vosgerian Award, the Max Rudolf Award of the Conductors Guild and the Distinguished Faculty Award from the University of Michigan.

 His book The Composer, the Orchestra and the Conductor was recently published by Oxford University Press.